Symptoms

 Symptoms of Vasculitis

-The symptoms of vasculitis vary greatly depending upon the area affected by the condition.
-There are a handful of symptoms that people with all kinds of vasculitis may experience.
+The symptoms of vasculitis vary depending on the organ affected.
+Some symptoms are experienced by people with all kinds of vasculitis.
 These include:

-If vasculitis is focused in a particular organ or area of the body, symptoms can include:
+If vasculitis is focused in a particular part of your body, symptoms can include:

 • Skin: Bumps, red spots, itchiness, hives, bruising